Email Settings for POP/SMTP/IMAP

-- Use the Arrow Technology server domain name (typically vpsX.arrowtechnology.com) for connecting.
+- Use the Arrow Technology server domain name for connecting.
+Our servers normally have a name of vpsX.arrowtechnology.com where the X represents a number.
 All of our email servers have SSL security certificates, so you should not get a warning.

-The only disadvantage on using our vpsX domain names is that if your email service ever moves for any reason, you will have to update your email applications with the new server name.
+The only disadvantage on using our vpsX domain names is that if your email service ever moves to another of our servers for any reason, you will have to update your email applications with the new server name.

 For all accounts

 - Password: As advised, or can be changed in your hosting control panel.
 Only complex passwords are allowed.